Diesel and Heavy Equipment Mechanics

 Total Credit Hours - 59

-According to the Occupational Outlook Handbook 2016-2017, median hourly earnings of bus and truck mechanics and diesel engine specialists, including incentive pay, are $21.72.
-The top 10 percent of earned more than $67,550.
+According to the Occupational Outlook Handbook, median annual wage for diesel service technicians was $48,500 in 2019.
+The top 10 percent of earned more than $74,090.

 According to the Occupational Outlook Handbook, employers prefer to hire graduates from formal training programs.
 LBWCC offers training in the latest nationally-recognized certifications.